khval/AmosKittens/commandsAmal.md

-  Return mouse button 2, if pressed its true, if not pressed its false. in Amos Kittens it works as documneted. this command is buggy in AMOSPRO, its inverted.
+  Return mouse button 2, if pressed its true, if not pressed its false. in Amos Kittens it works as documneted.
+  (this command is buggy in AMOSPRO, its inverted, this way this command is listed)

 **SX**